-Option 2: You can conduct a vulnerability assessment independent of these four activities.
-When you look at your facility from products coming in to finished product leaving—including the shipping part of your operations—you can determine where the vulnerabilities might be.
-The FDA provides a number of resources to help aid in this process, but it highly recommends the CARVER plus shock vulnerability assessment to identify those areas within the facility that require a mitigation step.
+Approach 2: Conduct a vulnerability assessment.
+Include raw materials, finished goods, and shipping processes, independent of the categories listed under Approach 1, to determine where the vulnerabilities might be.
+The FDA provides a number of resources to help aid in this process.
+It highly recommends the CARVER plus shock vulnerability assessment to identify areas within the facility requiring mitigation steps.

 Below is a list of some of the common mitigation strategies that are typically outlined under each category.

 Bulk Liquid – Controlling access to receiving/loading, adequate lighting in receiving/loading, security/observation, driver check-in policy, verify seals